Home

 Most kilts these days are made from eight yards of material on average, depending on the size of the person it is being made for.

-Whether the kilt is pleated to the sett or pleated to the stripe (this is where a line of the tartan is centred down each pleat) will also help determine the amount of material being used in the making of your kilt.
+Whether the kilt is pleated to the sett or pleated to the stripe (this is where a line of the tartan is centered down each pleat) will also help determine the amount of material being used in the making of your kilt.

 A tartan which has a large repeat will have deep pleats, whereas a tartan with a small repeat will require smaller pleats.